ITProKyle/troposphere-pydantic/README.md

 # troposphere-pydantic

-A POC project for using pydantic in the troposhere library.
+A POC project for using pydantic in the troposphere library.